codus/rest_api/README.md

 ## Advanced Configuration

-There are some considerations in the current implementation that you must be aware of to make RestApi to work properly.
-Here we will show them to you and the configuration for every case.
+There are some considerations in the current implementation that you must be aware of to make RestApi work properly.
+Here we will show them to you and the configuration for each case.

 #### RestApi.request_parser#ensure_resource_name
 ****